Skip to content

 The method body is compiled: self.count becomes the generated count signal, and the result goes through the same dialect as a hand-written situ handler — the form's fields are the Locals.
 Several rules guard the translation, each failing closed:

-• an async action on a form (no server seam there),
+• an async action on a form (no command route there),

 • a self.x that isn't a rendered field,